distantForest/time_scheduler/documentation/ARCHITECTURE.md

   <figcaption>Figure.1 IRQ selector architecture.</figcaption>
 </figure>

+#### IRQ Prioritization and Preemption

+The IRQ selector block implements a simple strategy for prioritizing and preempting period IRQs.
+It begins processing when the IRQ line becomes free and new IRQs have arrived.
+Among them, it processes the one with the lowest period number, but only if that number is lower than any currently pending IRQ.
+By doing this, it preempts lower-priority pending IRQs.

+##### Step-by-step logic:

+1. Is IRQ line free?
+   - if yes, continue to next step.
+   - if no, exit.
+2. Check for newly arrived period IRQs.
+3. If there are no new IRQs, exit.
+4. If there are:
+   - Find the newly arrived IRQ with the lowest number.
+   - Compare this number to all pending IRQs.
+5. If the new IRQ's number is lower than any pending IRQ:
+   - Process this IRQ; exit
+6. Otherwise:
+   - Do not process the new IRQ; exit.

 ## Software architecture ##

 The software driver of the **Time Scheduler** component is designed to be included in a **Board Support Package** (BSP).
 The component's software architecture is shown in [Figure 3](#fig-sw-arc).